SadieKan/Who-Am-I/README.md

 - Nationality: Canadian (I was born and raised in Canada)
 - Ethnicity: Chinese
 - Languages: English (first language), Chinese (spoken at home and with relatives), and French (learnt in school)
-- I play two instruments: viola and piano.
-I can also play the violin and cello.
+- I dance and I also used to play badminton, skii, and swim
 - I am an introvert and often enjoy working alone.
 Though I prefer having a friend whom I can talk to if I need help with a task/assignment.
 - Religion: I am a Protestant, which is a branch of Christianity

 ---

-# Ethnicity Page Plan
+# Family
+- I am an only child and I live with my parents in Edmonton, Alberta
+- I only have two cousins (first cousins) who are both older than me: one boy, one girl.
 - My family is from Shenyang, a city that is the capital of the Liaoning Province, China
   - This was also where I resided for a few years when I was an infant
 - Most of my relatives live in China
 - My family and I frequently visit my family in China

-## Celebrations and Customs
+# Chinese: Celebrations and Customs
 Chinese New Year is one of the most well-known Chinese celebrations.
 This day marks the start of the new year on the Lunar.
 The date of the celebration constantly changes, usually in late January or early February.
 In Chinese, it is called _"Chunjie"_ which means "Spring Festival."
 - Firecrackers set off at midnight to scare off a monster called "Nian" that originates from a myth and to keep away bad luck.
 Firecrackers are also used again in the morning to welcome the new year and good luck.
 - Red clothing and decorations are worn/put up to also scare off the monster, Nian.
 Additionally, new clothing is bought as it also is thought to bring good luck.